bsutton/sounds/README.md

 The title, artist and album art will be displayed on the OSs' Audio Player.

 # Albums
-Flutter Sound supports the concept of Albums which are, as you would expect, a collection of `Track`s which can be played in order.
+Sounds supports the concept of Albums which are, as you would expect, a collection of `Track`s which can be played in order.

 The `Album` uses the OSs Media Player to display the tracks as they are played.